ujjavala/trade-management-app/README.md

 -   GET /api/trades: Retrieves all trades.
 -   GET /api/trades/{id}: Retrieves a specific trade by ID.
 -   POST /api/trades: Creates a new trade.
 -   PUT /api/trades/{id}: Updates an existing trade by ID.
+If no ID is supplied in the body, the ID from the URL is used.
+If the IDs do not match, a `BadRequest` is returned.
 -   DELETE /api/trades/{id}: Deletes a trade by ID.

 ### Code Explanation